WCSCourses/ViralBioinfLAC2022/Modules/Reference_alignment.md

     chikv.read1.fq.gz

+1. Trim the reads
-1. Create a reference index
+2. Create a reference index
-2. Align the reads to the reference to create a SAM file
+3. Align the reads you trimmed to the reference to create a SAM file
-3. Convert and sort the SAM file in to a BAM file
+4. Convert and sort the SAM file in to a BAM file
-4. Index the BAM file
+5. Index the BAM file
-5. Delete the SAM file
+6. Delete the SAM file

 **Question 1: How many reads map to the Chikungunya genome?**